ARTfun00/test-task-cloudfide/readme.md

 Deliverables:
 Provide the source code for the Node.js application, including the test suite.
 Include a README file with instructions on how to set up and run the application and the test suite.

+# Trading bot
+The default port of the app is 3000